Turkish Roma: Culture

 In Turkey, the festival of Kakava is hold in Edirne and the belief in a savior named Baba fingo are part of the Roma culture.

-Turkish Roma usually marry their relatives at a young age, boys usually between 15 and 19 years old and girls between 13 and 17 years old.
+Turkish Roma usually marry at a young age, boys usually between 15 and 19 years old and girls between 13 and 17 years old.
 Polygamy is also widespread.
 It is not uncommon for a man to have up to 7-11 wives.
 The morality of the behavior deps on the social standing of the partner, not gender per se.
 Both women and young men are considered normal objects of desire, but outside marriage a man was supposed to act on his desires with only non-Romani woman.
-Homosexual sex is fine as long as you were the penetrator or 'active' partner.
-However, only the penetrated by another man is seen as Gay and called Bujashi.
-This view was adopted by Turkish culture.
-Likewise, the pederasty of an older man to a younger one was adopted from the Ottoman period.
-It is not uncommon for oil wrestlers to be of Turkish Roma descent and they hope to escape from their misery by doing so.
 Boys are circumcised between the ages of 3-7, and a festival called bijav sunet is held.
 A so-called kirvo (godfather) is also very important.
 The kirvo is the person who will support the boy during the circumcision ceremony.